andrewlod/Toontown-School-House-Andrewlod/README.md

+# Toontown-School-House-Andrewlod

+This repository has been forked from https://github.com/Toontown-Open-Source-Initiative/Toontown-School-House and some new content has been added to the game, such as new areas and admin commands.
+In the bottom of this repository, there is a video showcasing the game and all changes that I worked on through time ([Go to demo](#demo)).

 # Toontown-School-House

-Welcome to the Toontown School House repistory!
+Welcome to the Toontown School House repository!

 Toontown School House is a course dedicated to teaching members of the Toontown community how to develop for the game.
 For more information, head over to [this](https://www.reddit.com/r/Toontown/comments/doszgg/toontown_school_house_learn_to_develop_for/) Reddit post.